SE-GH/SQLCode/README.md

 Bookstore:
 This dataset is not taken from Kaggle but was created for the purpose of querying a fictional database called 'bookstore'.
 It contains a database schema, creation of tables and questions created to query the database.

+SalesAnalysisBooks:
+Contains queries to a fictional database of a book company, looking at customer relations, book sales and order demographics.